Sud-B/p3/peer-review.md

     1) I find your interface, clear, clutter free and inviting to use.
     2) I like that it got straight to the point and I could tell what your project was about very easily
     3) This interface is inviting and to the point because the form is visible right away.
 Also, I found the form concise and   validates well
-    4) Thev response was quick.
+    4) The response was quick.

 2. Functional testing